Skip to main content

 The Role of Confidentiality and Notice

 Confidentiality is a non-negotiable pillar of a valid wellness program under the ADA.
-Any collected must be kept confidential and maintained in separate medical files, in accordance with ADA requirements.
+Any medical information collected must be kept confidential and maintained in separate medical files, in accordance with ADA requirements.
 This is the body’s equivalent of a secure communications channel.
 The data, your personal health metrics, must be protected from unauthorized access, particularly from managers who make employment decisions.
 A breach of this confidentiality fundamentally undermines the trust required for a voluntary program.

 To ensure this, the ADA framework mandates a specific notice requirement.
 Employees must receive a clear and easy-to-understand notice that explains: